 Strawberry cultivation is increasingly important in horticulture worldwide.
-With the expertise of consultants of Delphy this course will provide knowledge and skills to start or to upgrade your strawberry production.
+With the expertise of consultants of Delphy this course will provide knowledge and skills to upgrade your strawberry production.
 The participants are international, (relatively) new in strawberry cultivation and are active in middle of upper layer of management.

 The outline below is a proposed outline and will be adjusted for each group of participants to fully meet their demands.

-Delphy Improvement Centre, Bleiswijk, The Netherlands
+Bleiswijk, The Netherlands

 Course Program (changes may occur for organisational reasons)

-Day 1: Morphology strawberry plant & plantphysiology
+Day 1: General introduction strawberry cultivation & Plant morphology

 - Introduction of program, participants and Delphy